emarekica/js/js-behind-the-scenes.md

 ![Heap](img/17-heap.pnd)
 <br>

 **in the HEAP:**
 <br>

 1. assigned a memory address
-2. address has an assigned
+2. address has an assigned value

 The identifier doesn't point directly to the new created address in the heap.
 That is why we call objects - reference types, in this context.

 Objects might be too large to be stored in the stack.
-Instead, the are stored in the stack (unlimited), and only reference is stored in the call stack.
+Instead, the are stored in the heap (unlimited), and only reference is stored in the call stack.
 <br>
 <br>